 A message from Patricia J. Gumport, Vice Provost for Graduate EducationExcellent graduate programs are the hallmark of a world-class university, and Stanford has a long legacy as one of the world’s greatest research universities.
 More than half of Stanford’s students today are graduate students.
-Each of Stanford’s seven schools prepares graduate students—in master’s, professional, doctoral, and postdoctoral programs.
-These students figure prominently in Stanford’s long-standing reputation for academic excellence, intellectual innovation, and entrepreneurial spirit.
+Each of Stanford’s seven schools prepares graduate students—in master’s, professional, and doctoral programs.
+Our students figure prominently in Stanford’s long-standing reputation for academic excellence, intellectual innovation, and entrepreneurial spirit.

 At the heart of Stanford’s mission is a deep commitment to advance knowledge and understanding within and across disciplines.
 We do this exceptionally well—in the humanities, sciences, engineering, social sciences, arts, and professions—in no small part by helping graduate students develop as colleagues who become highly effective leaders in all sectors: educational institutions, business, government, and nonprofit organizations.